-Individuals should adjust for time and temperature depending on the type.
+Individuals should adjust for time and temperature depending on their type.

 I have a whole article dedicated to this.
 So, please click here or on the image below to learn how to make your sencha taste better.

 To begin, it is important to use the correct teaware for the brewing process.
-There needs to be a lot of room in the pot for the leaves to naturally expand in the brewing.
+There needs to be a lot of room in the pot for the leaves to naturally expand during the brewing process.
 A fine filter is also necessary to keep sediment out of the final pour.

 Japanese teapots, which are called kyusu, are specifically designed to allow for better leaf unfolding.
 There is a specific teapot that can make your sencha tea taste better because of the clay used.